jaantollander/masters-thesis/content/40_results.md

 We use this data to derive insights for future work.
 Regarding the research questions from Section \ref{introduction}, the data indicates that we can identify users who perform more file system operations than others on the cluster, often orders of magnitude more.
 However, the data quality issues reduce the reliability of the identification.

 As a demonstration, we present different aspects of data from compute nodes for 24 hours of 2022-10-27.
-We omitted data from login and utility nodes in this analysis due to a lack of time to verify the quality of the data.
+We omitted data from login and utility nodes in this analysis due to a lack of time to verify the correctness of the data.
-Subsection \ref{counters-and-rates} shows raw counter values and computed rates of a few selected jobs to illustrate different I/O patterns.
+Subsection \ref{counters-and-rates} shows raw counter values and computed rates of three jobs to illustrate different I/O patterns.
 In Subsection \ref{total-rates}, we show the total rates of each operation for each Lustre target to visualize larger-scale I/O patterns across the whole data set.
-Finally, Subsection \ref{components-of-total-rates} shows the components of a single total rate on a specific Lustre target to demonstrate the effects of the different components.
+Finally, Subsection \ref{components-of-total-rates} shows the components of a single total rate on a specific Lustre target to demonstrate how single user can perform the majority of the total load of given file system operation.

 ## Entries and issues